Chiragiitb4046/Collaborative_Filtering_Book_Recommendation_System/README.md

-Book Recommendation Project
+📚 Book Recommendation System

-Recommendation Systems are one of the largest application areas of Machine Learning.
-They enable tailoring personalized content for users, thereby generating revenue for businesses
+Recommendation systems are one of the most widely used applications of Machine Learning.
+They personalize user experiences by tailoring content, boosting engagement, and driving revenue for businesses.

-There are 2 main types of personalized recommendation systems:

-Content based filtering
+🔹 Types of Recommendation Systems
+1. Content-Based Filtering

-Recommendations are based on user's past likes/ dislikes & item feature space.
-The system makes recommendations which are similar to items the user has liked in the past.
-Items are considered similar based on item's features such as author, publisher, genre etc
+Recommendations are based on a user’s past likes/dislikes and item features (e.g., author, publisher, genre).

+Items are considered “similar” if their features match items the user has enjoyed before.

-Collaborative based filtering
+2. Collaborative Filtering
-Recommendations are based solely on user's past likes/ dislikes & how other users have rated other items.
-The system does not take into consideration an item's features like author, publisher, genre etc nor a user's features like age, gender, location etc. These take either a memory based approach or a model based approach

-(1)Memory based approach:
-Utilizes entire user-item rating information to calculate similarity scores between items or users for making recommendations.
-These are further either of 2 types:

-User based: Two users are considered similar, if they rate items in a similar manner.
-An item is recommended to a user, if another user i.e., similar to the user in question has liked the item

-Item based: Two items are considered similar, if users rate them in a similar manner.
-An item is recommended to a user, that is similar to the items the user has rated in the past

-(2)Model based approach:
-Utilizes user-item rating information to build a model & the model (not the entire dataset) is thereafter used for making recommendations.
-This approach is preferred in instances where time & scalability are a concern

-This project aims to build a recommendation system based on collaborative filtering & will tackle an example of both memory based & model based algorithm

-Datasource:
+Recommendations rely only on user-item interactions (ratings), without using item attributes (author, genre) or user attributes (age, gender, location).

+Two main approaches:

+(a) Memory-Based

+Uses the full user-item rating matrix to compute similarity.

+User-based CF: Finds users with similar rating patterns.
+If User A is similar to User B, items liked by B are recommended to A.

+Item-based CF: Finds items that are rated similarly by users.
+If a user liked Item X, they are likely to like Item Y (similar to X).

+(b) Model-Based

+Builds a predictive model from user-item interactions (e.g., matrix factorization, clustering, or neural networks).

+More scalable and efficient for large datasets.

+🔹 Project Objective

+This project implements a Collaborative Filtering-based Book Recommendation System using both:

+Memory-Based Approach (User- and Item-based Nearest Neighbors)

+Model-Based Approach (for scalability and speed)

+🔹 Dataset

-This project will use the 'Book-Crossing dataset' collected by Cai-Nicolas Ziegler (http://www2.informatik.uni-freiburg.de/~cziegler/BX/)
+Book-Crossing Dataset by Cai-Nicolas Ziegler (link

-The dataset consists of 3 different tables:
+)

-'Users': 278,858 records
+Users: 278,858 records

-'Books': 271,379 records
+Books: 271,379 records

-'Ratings' : 1,149,780 records
+Ratings: 1,149,780 records

+🔹 Tech Stack

+Python (Pandas, NumPy, Scikit-learn)

+Streamlit (for interactive UI)

+Joblib (for model saving/loading)

+🔹 Features

+✅ User-based Collaborative Filtering (using cosine similarity & nearest neighbors) ✅ Item-based Collaborative Filtering
+✅ Model-based filtering for efficiency
+✅ Interactive Streamlit app for real-time recommendations